Kaliayadews/R-projects/README.md

 - stringr

 ## Visual Examples
-See the `plots/` folder for chart examples.
+See the `plots/` folder for charts.